-Students will have access to Zeiss online training modules along with the software.
-They will follow along and then utilize the Zeiss machine for evaluations.
+Students will have access to online training modules along with the software.
+They will follow along and then utilize the machine for evaluations.
 Practical application will be added throughout the training.

 CLASS HOURS: 120 hours

 LAB HOURS: 24 hours

-LECTURE HOURES: 96 hours
+LECTURE HOURS: 96 hours

-PREREQUISITES: Ability to read drawings, basic knowledge of metrology, basic computer skills- windows,
+PREREQUISITES: Listed above.
+Additional prerequisite: Ability to read drawings, basic knowledge of metrology, basic computer skills- windows